knative/serving/docs/debugging/application-debugging-guide.md

 configuration-example-00002-deployment-5f475b7849-gxcht   1/2       CrashLoopBackOff   2          36s
 ```

-Choose one and use the following command to see detailed information for `status`.
+Choose one and use the following command to see detailed information for its
+`status`.
 Some useful fields are `conditions` and `containerStatuses`:

 ```shell
 kubectl get pod <pod-name> -o yaml